What is the High School Online Program?

 - Schedule time with the online learning coordinator to come in and take one unit test and the final assessment for each course.
 Transportation to Mount Si High School for testing or conferencing is the student’s responsibility.

 - Pass required state assessments, including CBAs, CBPAs, HSPE, and mathematics course-end exams.
-Satisfactory completion of all Snoqualmie Valley School District credit requirements, including the High School and Beyond Plan and Culminating Project, and any additional state requirements, will earn online students a Mount Si High School or Two Rivers diploma as well as allow participation in the commencement ceremony if desired.
+Satisfactory completion of all Snoqualmie Valley School District credit requirements, including the High School and Beyond Culminating Project, and any additional state requirements, will earn online students a Mount Si High School or Two Rivers diploma as well as allow participation in the commencement ceremony if desired.